satrapu/glimpse-sample/README.md

 Description
 -
-ASP.NET web application showing Glimpse in action.
+ASP.NET application showing Glimpse in action.
 <br/>
 The folowing extenions are included in this application:
 <ul>